aaryaa07/LinkedList-CPP-/README.md

 # LinkedList-CPP-

-Has the code related basic/standard linked list operations on a SLL
+Has the code related to basic/standard linked list operations on a SLL